Wyoming Beavers Slated for All-Out Trapping!

 Deadline for Comments: June 17, 5:00 p.m.

 The Wyoming Game and Fish Department is proposing to discontinue limited quota areas for beaver trapping in the Jackson Region.
 In general, the Jackson Region has seen a greatly reduced interest in beaver trapping over the past several years, and those holding the few limited quota permits have harvested few or no animals.
-This current approach may be limiting opportunity for others who have interest in trapping.
+This current approach may be limiting opportunity for others who have an interest in trapping.
 Additionally, discontinuing the limited quota areas will increase the opportunity to address beaver damage with a recreational trapper rather than a Game and Fish management action.

-It is not anticipated this change will result in an overharvest of beavers in the future, but as a safeguard the Jackson region is developing a beaver monitoring program.
+It is not anticipated this change will result in an overharvest of beavers in the future, but as a safeguard, the Jackson region is developing a beaver monitoring program.
 Should undesirable impacts be documented, the Commission maintains the ability to close certain areas if deemed necessary.

 Trapping is a legitimate use of a renewable resource.
 The Jackson region currently has a healthy and robust beaver population and can provide the proposed recreational opportunity.
 While beavers can have detrimental effects for land managers, they also are a keystone species and the Game and Fish Department seeks to ensure beavers maintain their important role on the landscape.